mwa-templates/template-maven-pom-project/README.md

-# Template Maven JAR Project
+# Template Maven POM Project

 This is a template repository for my Maven JAR projects, but of course it might also be useful for others.
 The main part of this template are the workflow files that define how to build, verify, and deploy the Maven project, as well as how to release it.